 People used to send each other postcards on Thanksgiving as a way to say they were thinking of them on the day.
 Now, those vintage postcards look great around the house for Thanksgiving.

 Turkey Salt and Pepper Shakers

 The holidays are the only time you can trot out special dining objects like these salt and pepper shakers.
-It’ll become a quick discussion item at the table and maybe one of those items the kids will cringe at seeing initially but will grow to love.
-Travel through time by strolling through some then and now home trends that will blow your mind.
+It’ll become a quick discussion item at the table and maybe become one of those items the kids will cringe at seeing initially but will grow to love.

 This old wind-up, walking turkey toy is a super cool vintage decoration.
 Try to keep this turkey on the table and find out if any of the antiques in your attic are worth a fortune.

 This postcard is nearly 100 years old.
 It was sent in 1919 and it’s a whimsy Thanksgiving greeting.

 Fashion is cyclical and so are some home trends, see which home trends are coming back.

 This postcard from 1913 works perfectly as a decoration option and it veers from the traditional Thanksgiving fare.
 Of course, there is still corn but it’s neat to see how the holiday focused on harvests a little more in the past.
 Harvest season might have passed but these are some awesome vegetables you can grow in pots.

 And be thankful for it, is the message on this postcard from 1913.
 It’s a little more of a bucolic scene as opposed to the highly commercialized sights of Thanksgiving leading into the deals of Black Friday.
 Steer away from Black Friday nightmares by doing these 15 things instead.

 This 1908 greeting card paints a pretty picture of a humble Thanksgiving.